 - Note: The salt should be on the outside of the glass so that it comes in contact with the lips but does not mix in with the drink itself.
 This same treatment can be done with sugar if you desire a sweeter cocktail experience.

 Shake the tequila, triple sec, lime juice and sugar in a shaker, or stir ingredients vigorously with a spoon.
 (Alternatively, you can process the mixture in a blender, if you prefer.)
-Pour over ice.
+Pour over ice (crushed or cubes).
 Garnish with a slice of lime, if you like, and enjoy!